 On Sept.
-4, 1990, the Canadiens traded Claude Lemieux to the New Jersey Devils for Sylvain Turgeon after missing the majority of the previous season due to injury.
-Montreal drafted in the second round (26th overall) of the 1983 NHL Entry Draft and was part of their 1986 Stanley Cup Championship.
+4, 1990, the Canadiens traded Claude Lemieux to the New Jersey Devils for Sylvain Turgeon after he missed most of the previous season due to injury.
+Montreal drafted Lemieux in the second round (26th overall) of the 1983 NHL Entry Draft and was part of their 1986 Stanley Cup Championship.

 Lemieux spent the next five seasons with the Devils.
 His first stint with the team ended with him winning the Conn Smythe Trophy, for being the most valuable player of the postseason, during New Jersey’s 1995 run to the Stanley Cup.
 Turgeon played in just 75 games over the two seasons with the Canadiens before being taken by the Ottawa Senators during the 1992 NHL Expansion Draft.